wp-plugins/sosh-icons/readme.txt

 == Frequently Asked Questions ==
 = Are the icons responive?  =
-Yes, the Icons are responsive but when all icons are displayed the it doesn't looks nice.
+Yes, the Icons are responsive but when all icons are displayed, it doesn't looks nice.
 You could let it look better with Custom Css.

 = Can I change the appearance? =
 Yes, just insert custom css.